Considerations Before Deciding to Innovate Your Classroom

 I would say that the most important aspect of trying anything new, is to know that you don’t have to be the expert in order to apply EdTech in your classroom.
 In fact, realizing that some of your students might know more than you is a good first step in creating a culture of learning from all members of the learning community.

 Excellent closing point!
 Thank you for taking the time to chat with uQualio® today about your experience in the EdTech space.
-To our blog audience, if you'd like to learn more about Dr. Shannon Doak you can do so by following him on twitter or visiting his website here.
+To our blog audience, if you'd like to learn more about Dr. Shannon Doak you can do so by visiting his website here.